Today, when it comes to decision-making in the commercial real estate industry, you’re only as good as the data you use to inform your decisions.

 Search for properties based on most recent sale dates and amounts.
 See the sales history on any property, including the recorded date, buyer, and seller attached to each transaction.

-Reonomy’s sales data can help you better understand market trends and bolster your existing depth of property data.
+Whatever the case may be, Reonomy’s sales data can help you better understand market trends and bolster your existing depth of property data,

 Mortgage and Lender Data